flexion/qpp-design-exercise/README.md

 1. The team works to account for all items in the story’s DoD Checklist.

-### 5. Sprint Review
+### 5. Review the Sprint

 The Sprint Review is the accountability ceremony, where the team demos anything that meets the Definition of Done by time this meeting takes place, or explains why things they expected to complete weren't.
 The PO accepts or rejects their work.
 The team also discusses why stories that they expected to complete aren't complete yet.(Hopefully, there have been enough regular interactions with the PO that the team already knows that the completed story will be accepted.)

-1. The team demos that the system meets the acceptance criteria and DoD for the story.
+1. **The team demos that the story.** The demo covers the acceptance criteria for the story and is only given for stories that meet a predefined subset of the Definition of Done.

-1. All system artifacts are turned over to the PO.
-(They are in GitHub.).
+1. **Hand over system artifacts.** In this case, all artifacts are committed or uploaded into GitHub to which the PO and government have access.

-1. A working version of the system is accessible to the PO.
+1. **A working version of the system is accessible to the PO.**

 ## Installation
 ### Prerequisites